voutilad/rp-connect-python/README.md

 ## Known Issues / Limitations
 - Tested on macOS/arm64 and Linux/{arm64,amd64}.
+  - Not expected to work on Windows.
+Requires `gogopython` updates.
 - You can only use one Python binary across all Python processors.
 - `pandas` sometimes has issues starting on arm64 machines.
 - Hardcoded still for Python 3.12.
 Should be portable to 3.13 and, in cases of `single` mode, earlier versions.
 Requires changes to `gogopython`.